lightme-fan/birthday-app/readme.md

 The most challenging in this project is to work with the date.

-I tried to calculate the number of days from untill the birthday.
+I tried to calculate the number of days from now untill the birthday.
 I got numbers but it is the birthday this year.
-Some of the birthday have gone, so some are negative numbers.
+Some of the birthdays have gone, so some are negative numbers.

 Thanks for this challenge.
 I found this difficult but it is fan.